kilohealth/web-app-monitoring/README.md

 npm install @kilohealth/web-app-monitoring
 ```

-> If you migrating from direct datadog integration - don’t forget to remove @datadog/browser-logs and @datadog/datadog-ci.
+> If you are migrating from direct datadog integration - don’t forget to remove @datadog/browser-logs and @datadog/datadog-ci.
 Those are now deps of @kilohealth/web-app-monitoring.

 ```
 npm uninstall @datadog/browser-logs @datadog/datadog-ci